mickfuzz/makecode-platformer-101/README.md

 these areas to a manageable amount.

 In addition to these subject related learning dimentions, there are notes on process related learning dimensions outside of subject knowledge that may be useful to facilitators and parents.
-These are included at the following links.
+These included:
-* [Design Practices](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): goal setting, creating, testing adn reflecting.
+* [Design Practices](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): including goal setting, creating, testing adn reflecting
-* [21st Century Skills](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#21st-century-skills): communication, collaboration, critical thinking and the other one.
+* [21st Century Skills](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#21st-century-skills): including communication, collaboration, creativity, critical thinking and digital literacies

 ## Where to get started?